 If you are planning to come in winter, you should at least try to see the Northern Lights.
 Spotting this Nature’s phenomena is certainly never guaranteed, as it depends a lot on the weather conditions and Sun activity.
 However, in winter months (late October-late March), assuming the sky is clear, there is a good chance to become part of this stunning light show.
 Some sources reveal that the best shows start around 10pm – 02am.
 To have a better chance, you should leave the city (minimize light pollution as much as possible).
 Locals in Rovaniemi say that lights can sometimes be seen in the city as well.
 Hunting the Lights is surely one of the most popular Rovaniemi winter activities!

 Local companies offer Aurora safaris – they will drive you (by car, bus, snowmobile or reindeer sledge) out to the wilderness , build a fire with hot drinks and snacks and wait for you to take amazing greenish pictures.
 If you don’t mind a bit of walking, you can cross the bridge in Rovaniemi and walk to the Koivusaari island.
 Some locals have written that they have made good photos of the northern Lights there.
-Just make sure to wear warm, layered clothes and have a good camera with charged batteries.
+Just make sure to wear warm, layered clothes and have a good camera for aurora photography with charged batteries.

 Popular attraction for the families with small children – the home of Santa Claus.
 Nowadays this has become a commercial place with many souvenir shops, cafes and Santa’s post office.
 You can combine the visit with reindeer or husky safari.